 Affordable loans with Wonga South Africa

 Everyone wants the cheapest loan they can find and Wonga boasts some of the most affordable loan interest rates in South Africa.
 We offer loans between R500 and R4000 for new customers and returning customers can borrow up to R8000.
-Our cost-effective instalment loans can now be taken for up to 6 months with very manageable monthly repayments.
+Our cost-effective instalment loans can now be taken for up to 3 months for new customers, and up to 6 months for existing customers with very manageable monthly repayments.